-The Library provides access to resources and services that support teaching and learning at Ryerson including online research skills instruction for classes, online workshops, individual research and reference help and access to a number of electronic material, including: ebooks, online journal article databases, primary source databases, streaming media and more
+The Library provides access to resources and services that support teaching and learning at Ryerson including online research skills instruction for classes, online workshops, individual research and reference help and access to a wide range of electronic resources, including: ebooks, ejournal databases, primary source databases, streaming media and more.

 If you are looking for access to textbooks, please contact your subject librarian.
 If there is an opportunity to purchase an electronic version of a book we have in our print collection, your subject librarian can assist you.
 If an electronic version is not available through a publisher, we can attempt to find alternate material for your course.